-Experienced banjoists of any skill level are invited to take part in our new full-time “Minstrel Banjo” track, taught by Greg C Adams, and ably assisted by Seth Swingle.
-The purpose of this track is to provide both newcomers and experienced hands with opportunities to learn more about banjo tunes and techniques from the eighteenth and nineteenth centuries.
+Experienced banjoists of any skill level are invited to take part in our “19th Century Banjo” track, taught by noted banjo player – and banjo-scholar – Greg C. Adams, assisted by another instructor TBA.
+The purpose of this track is to provide newcomers and experienced hands with opportunities to learn more about Early Banjo – banjo tunes and techniques from the 18th and 19th centuries, and their legacy in more recent playing traditions.
 We’ll be using a variety of teaching methods – learning by ear, reading tab and using sheet music – while working together in both large and small groups.
-Participants should bring their enthusiasm, one or more 5-string banjos, and any other items that will support their learning process, such as an audio recording device or pens, pencils, and paper.
 Depending on the number of people and the types of banjos they bring (e.g., a modern fretted banjo or an original/reproduction mid-nineteenth century banjo), the primary tuning we’ll be using is gCGBD or the lower tuned equivalent dGDF#A.